AdobeDocs/experience-platform.en/help/access-control/troubleshooting-guide.md

 ## What happens to permissions after migrating from Adobe IO to Business ID?

-Access Control uses user ID (an internal unique id assigned to a user) for granting permissions.
-When an organization is migrated from Adobe ID to Business ID, all permissions set for its users will be lost because the user ID changes and access control will use the new user ID.
+Access control uses user ID (an internal unique id assigned to a user) for granting permissions.
+When an organization is migrated from Adobe ID to Business ID, all permissions set for its users will be lost because the user ID changes and access control will use the newly generated user ID.
 If your organization is migrated to Business ID, please contact your Adobe representative to migrate your user ID from Adobe ID to Business ID.